multi-learn/summit/docs/source/tutorials/example5.rst

     def get_interpretation(self, directory, base_file_name, y_test,
                            multiclass=False):
-        interpret_string = "Algo is a very relevant algorithm that used all the features to classifiy"
+        interpret_string = "Algo is a very relevant algorithm that used all the features to classify"
         # Save a figure in os.path.join(directory, base_file_name+figure_name.png")
         return interpretString